percona/everest-doc/docs/use/db_provision.md

 5. On the **Resources** page, select the **Number of nodes**.
 Also, set the resources per node by selecting one of the predefined presets or by specifying the CPU, Memory, and Disk.
 For more information on resources, see the [Scale database deployment](../use/scaling.md) section.

     Additionally, based on the database technology you’re working with, select the following:

-- MySQL: Select the **Proxies** and **Resource size per proxy**.
+    - MySQL: On the **Proxies** panel, select the **Number of proxies** and **Resource size per proxy**.

-    Proxies are
+        Proxies are used primarily to ensure high availability, load balancing, and database failover management.
+They act as intermediaries, ensuring client requests are directed to the appropriate database instances.

+    - MongDB: On the **Routers** panel, select the **Number of routers** and **Resource size per router**.

+        The query router directs the client queries to the proper shard(s).

+    - PostgreSQL: On the **PG Bouncers** panel, select the **Number of PG Bouncers** and **Resource size per PG Bouncer**.

+    [PgBouncer](https://www.pgbouncer.org/) manages PostgreSQL connections, particularly in high-traffic environments.

 6. On the **Scheduled Backups** page, set up a schedule if you wish to run backup jobs for your new database.